api-platform/docs/core/filters.md

 Done: Doctrine will automatically filter all "UserAware" entities!

-By using PHP8 attributes, there is no need to add a listener for every request that initializes the Doctrine filter with the current user in your bundle services declaration file.
+Using PHP8 attributes, there is no need to add a listener for every request that initializes the Doctrine filter with the current user in your bundle services declaration file.

-But if you are using annotations instead of attributes, you can do as follow :
+If you are using annotations instead of attributes, you can do as follows to pass a doctrine annotation `Reader` instance to your Doctrine Filter :

 ```yaml
 # api/config/services.yaml